 Where good dogs become great retrievers.

-Getting the most from your retriever often means choosing a professional trainer with the experience to help develop your dog to its full potential.
+Getting the most from your retriever often means choosing the right professional trainer with the experience to help develop your dog to its fullest potential.
 And, it’s a decision that can be the difference between getting a good dog and a great retriever.

 You won’t find a better, cleaner or healthier facility in the Midwest.
 Our state-of-the-art kennels are climate controlled and have been called ‘home’ by many exceptional retrievers.